The internet is BIG. Over 40% of the world’s population has access to the amazing thing we call the Internet. In 1995, it was less than 1%.

 We also now see an uptick in no-click searches.
 For example, a user searching for “elements of literary analysis” might get a search results page like the screen below, where they find their answer immediately and leave the page, never even clicking on a single result.
 No clicks for anyone.
 No one wins, except Google, and the searcher, of course.
 Google continues to add more and more search features like this, including knowledge graphs, carousels, local packs, and more.

 The “no-click” phenomenon seems to be more prevalent on mobile.
 61% of mobile searches result in no click, in contrast to 34% of desktop searches.
-This doesn’t mean that SEO is dead, it just means you may need help navigating the waters.
+This doesn’t mean that SEO is dead, it just means you may need help navigating the waters – and help understanding your marketing reports.
+For instance, a dip in traffic may not mean you’re doing anything wrong, but that SERP features are crowding your targeted queries!

 Keep It Local